interactive-data-language/vscode-idl/libs/tokenizer/tokenizer/README.md

 ## Testing

-There are quite a few tests written to verify that they parsing-tokenizer is doing the right thing.
+There are quite a few tests written to verify that they tokenizer-tokenizer is doing the right thing.

 Tests live in the `src/test` folder and are split up into two categories: